watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 Figure 4 shows examples of managers that MAY be added to a management plane:

 * VNF Manager: handles deployment and scaling of network functions.
-   * It considers redundancy and link utilization optimization.
+   * VNF Manager keeps links redundant and optimize link utilization.
 * VIM: monitors hypervisor resources on SRv6 service function nodes.
    * In SRv6 SFC, a hypervisor managed by a VIM MAY be located in virtualized spaces within routers or on generic servers.
 * Network Metrics Manager: collects metrics for SR Policy calculation and evaluation.